Burkholderia cepacia complex: Taxonomy

+Occurrence

+BCC is resistant to a number of common disinfectants, specifically povidone-iodine, triclosan, chlorohexidine, cetylpyridinium chloride, and quaternary ammoniums such as benzalkonium chloride.
+Concentrations used as preservatives in water-based pharmaceutical products are often not enough to kill BCC or even stop it from proliferating.
+Even higher-concentration versions of these biocides intended for disinfection, such as povidone-iodine solution for wound dressing and benzonium chloride wipes, may harbor live BCC if not sterilized using another method.

+Burkholderia cepacia is also found in marine environments (marine sponges) and some strains of Burkholderia cepacia can tolerate high salinity.
+S.I.
+Paul et al. (2021) isolated and biochemically characterized salt tolerant strains of Burkholderia cepacia from marine sponges of Saint Martin's Island of the Bay of Bengal, Bangladesh.

+Human infection

 Pathogenesis

 BCC organisms are typically found in water and soil and can survive for prolonged periods in moist environments.
 They show a relatively poor virulence.
 Virulence factors include adherence to plastic surfaces (including those of medical devices) and production of several enzymes such as elastase and gelatinase.
 Also relevant might be their ability to survive attacks from neutrophils.

 Person-to-person spread has been documented; as a result, many hospitals, clinics, and camps have enacted strict isolation precautions for those infected with BCC.
 Infected individuals are often treated in a separate area from uninfected patients to limit spread, since BCC infection can lead to a rapid decline in lung function and result in death.

+BCC infection is a contraindication for lung transplantation and cystic fibrosis patients infected with BCC may be excluded from transplantation due to the increased mortality.
+Additionally, lung transplant recipients infected with B. cenocepacia are six times more likely to die within a year of transplantation than those infected with other BCC organisms.